 Other Supplements That May Offer Benefits

 CoQ10 pills are also popular as a treatment for the side effects of cholesterol-lowering drugs called statins.
 Why?
 These meds can sometimes lower the amount of CoQ10 the body makes on its own.
 Some doctors suggest adding a CoQ10 supplement to make up for the loss, hoping it will relieve problems like muscle pain and weakness.
-But study results have been mixed.
+But overall scientific evidence does not support the use of CoQ10 for muscle pain caused by statins.

 Fish oil .
 Full of omega-3 fatty acids, it can slash levels of triglycerides -- an unhealthy fat in your blood -- by up to 30%.
 It may also improve blood pressure.
-But it’s not clear if non-prescription fish oil supplements lower your risk of heart attack and stroke.
+But evidence does not show that omega-3 fatty acids lower your risk of heart disease.
 Your best bet may be to eat fish with omega-3 fatty acids.
 The American Heart Association recommends that all adults eat at least two 3.5-ounce servings of fish a week.

 Garlic.
 Not only does it make just about anything taste delicious, it could also slightly lower blood pressure.
 It may slow the buildup of plaque in your arteries, lowering your risk of blood clots.
 Research shows that both garlic in food and in supplements may help.